eBay/tsv-utils/README.md

 Multiple fields can be used as the `--group-by` key.
 The file's sort order does not matter, there is no need to sort in the `--group-by` order first.

 See the [tsv-summarize reference](#tsv-summarize-reference) for the list of statistical and other aggregation operations available.

+### tsv-append

+`tsv-append` concatenates multiple TSV files, similar to the Unix 'cat' utility.
+It is header aware, writing the header from only the first file.
+It also supports source tracking, adding a column indicating the original file to each row.

+Concatenation with header support is useful when preparing data for traditional Unix utilities like `sort` and `sed` or applications that read a single file.

+Source tracking is useful when creating long/narrow form tabular data.
+This format is used by many statistics and data mining packages.
+(See [Wide & Long Data - Stanford University](http://stanford.edu/~ejdemyr/r-tutorials/wide-and-long/) or Hadley Wickham's [Tidy data](http://vita.had.co.nz/papers/tidy-data.html) for more info.)

+In this scenario, files have been used to capture related data sets, the difference between data sets being a condition represented by the file.
+For example, results from different variants of an experiment might each be recorded in their own files.
+Retaining the source file as an output column preserves the condition represented by the file.
+The source values default to the file names, but this can be customized.

+See the [tsv-append reference](#tsv-append-reference) for the complete list of options available.

 ### csv2tsv